calaldees/teacherEducation/teacherEducation/_sessions.md

 Mentor
 * How do staff in this department lead learning for their pupils?
 Others: TA’s and technicians, parents and carers.
-How do we support conversations around careers?
+* How do we support conversations around careers?
+    * Task: How do school give cpd opportunities to facilitate staff growth/experimentation/time in computing compared to other subject
 * How do I effectively liaise with support staff to secure learning and progression?
     * #5/g-AdaptTeach-LearnHow-teaching_assistants
     * #8/5-Wider-LearnThat-teaching_assistants